 What we’re doing

 We're speaking to staff to help us decide how we adopt a hybrid working model that is right for us.

 With our offices now open, we're working with services to try new ways of using our spaces.
 We’re making sure the offices are being used in a safe and effective way.

 Based on what we learn from speaking to staff, we'll agree our long term hybrid working plan by mid-2022.

 Until then, we'll support managers and staff to take on hybrid working arrangements.
 We'll help everyone work in the best way possible.

 Staff working arrangements must allow us to support our colleagues, customers and members.
-Services should decide what these needs are before they set up team and individual plans for hybrid working.
+Services need to be clear about their service parameters and team agreements for hybrid working.